sarannetworkprogammer/NMAP/README.md

 ##  Usage

 The script takes as input the path to a Zenmap XML output file and extracts information such as open ports, operating systems, and services running on the scanned hosts.
-The output is saved in a CSV file that can be easily imported into a spreadsheet program for further analysis.
+The output is displayed as shown in Google_Collab notebook file.